 Hisham Elhaddad is a Co-Founder and Managing Partner at HOF Capital, where he focuses on machine learning, robotics and enterprise software.

-In collaboration with Onsi Sawiris and Fady Yacoub, Hisham co-founded Energal, a sustainable energy company tackling transmission and distribution inefficiencies in emerging markets.
+Previously, Hisham co-founded Energal, a sustainable energy company tackling distribution inefficiencies in emerging markets -- bringing power to thousands of people living off the grid.

-Earlier in his career, he was a data analyst at Switch SuperNap (NYSE:SWCH), which builds and operates the highest-rated colocation data centers in the world.
+Earlier in his career, he was a data scientist at Switch SuperNap (NYSE:SWCH), which builds and operates the highest-rated colocation data centers in the world.

 Onsi Sawiris is a Co-Founder and Managing Partner at HOF Capital, where he focuses on cloud-based technologies, and enterprise SaaS.

-Onsi currently sits on the boards of: ItaliaOnline (BIT:IOL) (Italy), Voltaire Capital (UK), Digital World Capital (UK), Mach Music (US), Energal (Egypt), World Capital Services (UK), and is a Board Observer at Orascom TMT Investments (Luxembourg, Egypt, UK).
+He currently sits on the boards of ItaliaOnline (BIT:IOL), Voltaire Capital (UK), Digital World Capital (UK), Mach Music (US), Energal (Egypt), World Capital Services (UK), and is a Board Observer at Orascom TMT Investments (Luxembourg, Egypt, UK).
+His focus is on supporting these corporates with digital transformation strategies that involve several HOF portfolio companies.

 Onsi holds a BSc in Mechanical Engineering from the Massachusetts Institute of Technology (MIT).
 He is fluent in English, German and Arabic with a working proficiency in French.